 All clinical sites are closed campuses.
 This means that at all clinical experiences, students may not leave the premises for lunch.
-Students should pack their own food for lunch.
-Meals may be purchased at many of the clinical sites.
-All food and beverages must be consumed in designated areas away from direct client care locations.
+Students should thus pack their lunch.
+Pending availability, meals may be purchased at many of the clinical sites.
+All food and beverages must be consumed in designated areas away from patient care areas.